 Legal forms are available on the internet but in this case, your bank probably has what you need.
 The main idea is to protect yourself.
 You may want to consult an Attorney.
 Because of the free-land-contract-form that we used and using the Land Title Company to hold our earnest money, it didn't seem necessary because the Title Company takes care of all the legal stuff

 If you can pay for the land outright, then do it, but at least put earnest money on the land.
 Our banker recommended that we use a title company to handle our money, (third party) in case money needed to be refunded.
 The Internet or even your bank has a form to use for this purpose.

-Sometimes the bank will loan you the money for the purchase of land with the construction loan.
+Sometimes the bank will loan you the money for the land with the construction loan.
 If not, then you may need to get creative.